Tax Control and the Most Frequent Deficiencies in Transfer Pricing

 - whether the subject of performance was actually delivered or services provided,

-- whether the company actually needed the given subject of performance or provided services, i.e., the tax administrator questions whether the controlled entity would provide such service to an independent party,
+- whether the company actually needed the given subject of performance or provided services, i.e., the tax administrator will ask whether the controlled entity would have provided such service to an independent person,

 - whether prices were set in accordance with the arm's length principle.